aldercode/hashnode-aldercode/cksgciq4p04931is1h48qaxqn.md

 Watch this space for feedback on how it all goes.

 ---

+**UPDATE: 2 months later:**

+If you're following this to see how it panned out, the answer is... not too well.

+Here are some stats:

+Views on Gumroad: 38

+Referrers:
+ - Direct: 2
+ - DEV Community: 12
+ - Direct, email, IM: 19
+ - Twitter: 5

+Sales: 0

+Fair enough.
+Other than this post and listing it as my pinned tweet for a couple of weeks, I really did next to no marketing.
+Lesson learned!

+Marketing, marketing, marketing!

+On to the next project then!

+---
 Enjoyed the post?
 Then, please stop by on [Twitter](https://twitter.com/aldercode) to say Hi.

 %%[ko-fi]